Discretionary Housing Payments (DHP)

 - Further information

 Discretionary Housing Payments (DHPs) are short-term payments to help people with their rent if they are experiencing financial hardship.
-They can be awarded as a one-off payment or as a series of payments.
+DHPs can be awarded as a one-off payment or series of payments.

-DHPs are not Housing Benefit.
-However, to receive a DHP you must be paying rent and be receiving Housing Benefit or Universal Credit with eligibility for support towards housing costs.
+To get a DHP you must be paying rent and be getting Housing Benefit or Universal Credit housing costs.

-DHPs are paid from a limited budget and each request is considered on its own merits.
-Please complete the application form carefully and provide as much relevant information as possible to support your application.
+As DHPs are paid from a limited budget, each request is considered on its own merits.
+Complete the application form carefully and give us as much relevant information as possible to support your application.

-You will only get DHPs if you already receive:
+You will only get DHPs if you already get:

-- Housing Benefit or are eligible for support towards housing costs in Universal Credit, and
+- Housing Benefit or Universal Credit housing costs, and

 - you have a shortfall between your rent liability and the amount of Housing Benefit or Universal Credit housing costs you get, and